This Snickers Caramel Apple Bars recipe is an easy fall dessert for those of you who love Snickers candy bars!

 - Grease an 8×8 baking dish.
 Preheat oven to 350 degrees F.

 - Unwrap and chop about 6-7 ounces of Snickers Mini Candy Bars.
 Each mini size candy bar should be chopped into about 6-8 pieces to get the pieces small enough (smaller is better).
 Peeled, core, and finely chop the apple (you want small pieces).
 In a bowl, combine chopped Snickers with chopped apples.

 - Press half of the sugar cookie dough evenly into the bottom of the baking dish.
 Place apple/Snickers mixture on top of cookie dough, spreading it out as evenly as possible.
 Gently press apples and Snickers into the cookie dough.

 - Place small spoonfuls of remaining sugar cookie dough on top of apples/Snickers.
-With back of spoon or your fingers, spread out dough as best as possible.
-You should be able to cover most of the apple/Snickers, but don't worry if you can't cover it completely.
+With the back of a spoon or your fingers, spread out dough as best as possible.
+You should be able to cover most of the apple/Snickers, but don’t worry if you can’t cover it completely.

 - While bars are baking, chop additional Snickers (use as many as you wish) for the top.
 I cut my Snickers on the top into fourths.

 - When bars are done baking, allow to cool slightly.
 While bars are still slightly warm, top with your additional Snickers.
 Drizzle with caramel sauce.
 Allow to cool completely before cutting.
 Serve with additional caramel sauce, if you wish.

 My Snickers Caramel Apple Bars Recipe is my contribution to this months #12Bloggers Event that happens on the 12th of every month.
 It includes myself and 11 blogging friends and we all create recipes around a common theme — all of the recipes have 12 ingredients or less too.
 This months theme is Apple Dessert Recipes — here are the links to all of the others great apple recipes: